STAPM/smktrans/README.md

 smoking states (i.e. initiation, quitting and relapse) from repeat cross-sectional survey data.

-`smktrans` was created as part of a programme of work on the health economics of tobacco and alcohol at the School of Health and Related Research (ScHARR), The University of Sheffield.
-This programme is based around the construction of the Sheffield Tobacco and Alcohol Policy Model (STAPM), which aims to use comparable methodologies to evaluate the impacts of tobacco and alcohol policies, and investigate the consequences of clustering and interactions between tobacco and alcohol consumption behaviours.
+`smktrans` was created as part of a programme of work to estimate the health economic effects of tobacco trends, policies and interventions at the School of Health and Related Research (ScHARR), The University of Sheffield.

 ## Usage